toolstack/just-likes-and-dislikes/readme.txt

 Donate link: http://wphappycoders.com/
 Tags: posts like dislike, posts, posts like, posts dislike, post, like dislike, like, dislike Requires at least: 4.5
-Tested up to: 5.2
+Tested up to: 5.1
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Like Dislike for WordPress Posts
+Like Dislike for WordPress Posts | WordPress Page | Custom Post Types

 == Description ==
-<strong>Posts Like Dislike</strong> is the <strong>Free</strong> WordPress Plugin to enable Like and Dislike Icons for default WordPress Posts.
+<strong>Posts Like Dislike</strong> is the <strong>Free</strong> WordPress Plugin to enable Like and Dislike Icons for <strong>default WordPress Posts</strong> or <strong>any other post types</strong>.
 Choose Thumbs Up or Thumbs Down, Smiley or Frown, Right or Wrong icons or your own custom like dislike icons, choice is yours.

-<strong>Posts Like Dislike</strong> increases the interaction with the WordPress native posts by enabling likes and dislikes buttons along with the count.
+<strong>Posts Like Dislike</strong> increases the interaction with the WordPress posts/post types by enabling likes and dislikes buttons along with the count.

 = See full features list below: =
 * Status
-    - Enable or Disable Posts Like Dislike for posts
+    - Enable or Disable Posts Like Dislike for posts/page or any other post types
 * Like Dislike Position
     - After Post
     - Before Post